aozisik/outport/readme.md

 ##How do I use it?

-First you should require this package through composer:
+First, you should require this package through composer:

     composer require aozisik/outport